“Pyrography is the art of burning visuals onto any chosen material.” Jack Visser

 The Tools of the Trade

 For those looking for a reliable tool for pyrography burning, vlogger and third-generation artist, Jack Visser recommends the WB-1 Woodburner; a simple pyrography tool made by M. M. Newman for his burning.
 He refers to his pyro-pen – engraved with the moniker “Hot Tools Inc” – as the “most underrated pyrography tool” he owns.
 Its simplicity is what makes it, he says, and it’s this same 50-year-old tool used by both his grandmother and father that he uses most often in his work.
 Though not the most versatile tool for shading, an additional heat temperature control device is available for such detailed work.
-You can view his impressive artwork using the WB-1 here.

 A well-established artist based in Edinburgh in Scotland, Visser used this woodburning tool to develop his pyrography skills.
 Specializing in wildlife, though also dabbling with portraits, he has developed his art to a point where it’s now highly sought after.
 Visser produces about one burning per week, each piece designed in his own unique style and carefully burned over the course of several days.